 will get better again.
 Talk to your teachers and work out a plan to get your assignments

-may be hard, but avoiding simple carbohydrates and sugary snacks and concentrating
+be hard, but avoiding simple carbohydrates and sugary snacks and concentrating

+on

-on plenty of whole grains, vegetables, and fruits can help you feel better in the
+plenty of whole grains, vegetables, and fruits can help you feel better in the long

 Develop a sleep routine.
 Regular bedtimes can help you reap the mental health